Anti-Christian sentiment: Contemporary

-The issue of Christianophobia was considered by the UK parliament on 5 December 2007 in a Westminster Hall Commons debate.
 Some people, such as actor Rainn Wilson, who is not a Christian himself, have argued that Hollywood has often expressed anti-Christian bias.
 Actor Matthew McConaughey has stated that he has seen Christians in Hollywood hiding their faith for the sake of their careers.

+According to Nigerian NGO, Intersociety, between 2009 and 2026 no fewer than 128,750 Christians were killed in Nigeria and at least 19,500 churches were burned down or otherwise forcibly closed by Islamists.
+The Nigerian government has done little to protect its citizens and is a member of the “Organization for Islamic cooperation” which calls itself “the collective voice of the Muslim world”.
+In 2021 Joe Biden removed Nigeria from the list of countries of particular concern over religious liberty.

 Starting in June 2021, over 68 Christian churches were desecrated, damaged, or destroyed across Canada.
 Officials speculated that the fires and other acts of vandalism were reactions to the reported discovery of unmarked graves at Canadian Indian residential school sites (primarily run by Christian churches) in May 2021.

 The Trump administration has considered anti-Christian bias a significant issue within the US federal government.
 Trump announced in February 2025 that he would create a task force on targeting anti-Christian bias within federal agencies, and tasked Attorney General Pam Bondi with leading it.
 Despite Trump's claims of eradicating anti-Christian bias, the Interfaith Alliance has recorded dozens of "attacks on faith communities" by the Trump administration, most of which have targeted Christian groups, especially Catholics and Lutherans.

+The popular rise of religious Zionism in recent decades has resulted in increased systematic violence against Christians in Israel, including attacks such as harassment, aggression, and physical assault on Christians, particularly in Jerusalem.
+Since the beginning of the Gaza war, Israeli settler and military attacks in the Palestinian territories have increasingly targeted Palestinian Christians and churches.